Sumac: Etymology

+The word sumac traces its etymology from Old French sumac (13th century), from Mediaeval Latin sumach, from Arabic سماق summāq, from Syriac ܣܘܡܩܐ summāqa meaning "red".

 Taxonomy

+The generic name Rhus derives from Ancient Greek ῥοῦς rhous referring to the type species R. coriaria, of unknown etymology; the suggestion that it is connected with the verb ῥέω rheō "to flow" is now rejected by scholars.
 The taxonomy of Rhus has a long history, with de Candolle proposing a subgeneric classification with 5 sections in 1825.
 At its largest circumscription, Rhus, with over 250 species, has been the largest genus in the family Anacardiaceae.

 Other authors used subgenera and placed some species in separate genera, hence the use of Rhus sensu lato and Rhus sensu stricto (s.s.).
 One classification uses two subgenera, Rhus (about 10 spp.) and Lobadium (about 25 spp.), while at the same time Cotinus, Duckera, Malosma, Metopium, Searsia and Toxicodendron segregated to create Rhus s.s..
 Other genera that have been segregated include Actinocheita and Baronia.
 As defined, Rhus s.s. appears monophyletic by molecular phylogeny research.
-However the subgenera do not appear to be monophyletic.
-The larger subgenus, Lobadium, has been divided further into sections, Lobadium, Terebinthifolia. and Styphonia (two subsections).
+However, the subgenera do not appear to be monophyletic.
+The larger subgenus, Lobadium, has been divided further into sections, Lobadium, Terebinthifolia, and Styphonia (two subsections).

-Selected species, by continent
+Accepted species by continent

+As of November 2024, Plants of the World Online accepts 54 species.